 By purchasing a ticket to the Sydney Peace Prize Lecture, you are supporting the Sydney Peace Foundation and the Sydney Peace Prize Program.
 If you’re able, please consider purchasing a Peacemaker ticket!

-Professor Megan Davis is a Cobble Cobble woman and Pro Vice-Chancellor Indigenous and Professor of Law at UNSW.
-She is Acting Commissioner of the NSW Land and Environment Court and was recently appointed the Balnaves Chair in Constitutional Law.
-She was a member of the Referendum Council and the Experts Panel on the Recognition of Aboriginal and Torres Strait Island Peoples in the Constitution; was an expert member of the United Nations Permanent Forum on Indigenous Issues (2011-2016); and is currently a member of the United Nations Human Rights Council’s Expert Mechanism on the Rights of Indigenous peoples.
+Professor Megan Davis is a Cobble Cobble woman, Pro Vice-Chancellor Society and Professor of Law at UNSW.
+She is a renowned constitutional lawyer, and public law expert focusing on advocacy for First Nations people.
+Professor Davis is the Co-chair of the Uluru Dialogue and Acting Commissioner of the NSW Land and Environment Court.
+She is also the Balnaves Chair of Constitutional Law, a Professor of Law, and Director of the Indigenous Law Centre UNSW Law.
+She was a member of the Referendum Council, an expert member of the United Nations Permanent Forum on Indigenous Issues (2011-2016) and is currently a member of the United Nations Human Rights Council’s Expert Mechanism on the Rights of Indigenous peoples.

 Dan Sultan is a multifaceted, multi-award winning musician, writer, performer and artist.
 Along with many records spanning many different genres and styles, he’s also an accomplished author as well as trying his hand at acting.
 Winning a total of 6 ARIA Awards to date, including Best Male Artist, he also boasts an array of other accolades over a timespan of more than a decade that showcase his diverse and ever evolving career.